osg-htc/virtual-school-pilot-2020/docs/materials/sw/part4-ex3-docker.md

 -----

 For this exercise, you will need to be logged into `learn.chtc.wisc.edu`, not `login.osgconnect.net`.
-If you haven't done one of the previous Python exercises, make sure to get a copy of the script and recommended commands [here]().
+If you haven't done one of the previous Python exercises, make sure to get a copy of the script and recommended commands [here](/materials/sw/part2-ex3-python).

 Submit File Changes
 -------------------

-1. Make a copy of your submit file from the [previous Python exercise]().
-Make a best guess if you haven't
+1. Make a copy of your submit file from the [previous Python exercise](/materials/sw/part2-ex3-python) or build from an existing submit file.
 1. Add the following lines to the submit file or modify existing lines to match the lines below:

 		:::file